cardillan/mindcode/doc/syntax/SYSTEM-LIBRARY.markdown

 individual color channel components.
 The function produces real numbers between 0 and 1 (inclusive) for all four color channels.

-The function is meant to be used with Mindustry version 7.
-In Mindustry 8, use the built-in function `unpackcolor`.
+**Note:** When compiling for Mindustry 8, the built-in `unpackcolor` function is used instead of this one.

 **Inputs and outputs:**

-- `packedColor`: color value to unpack
 - `r`: variable to receive the value corresponding to the red channel
 - `g`: variable to receive the value corresponding to the green channel
 - `b`: variable to receive the value corresponding to the blue channel
 - `a`: variable to receive the value corresponding to the alpha channel
+- `packedColor`: color value to unpack

 ### setAlpha